 The Ilan-Lael Foundation was founded by James and Anne Hubbell in 1982 and sponsored public art projects, lectures, seminars and exhibitions in San Diego and Tijuana.
 The Foundation always collaborated with friends to accomplish things.
 Some of the programs we helped found include ArtWalk San Diego, KidzArt, and an award winning newsletter about San Diego’s downtown developme called Hidden Leaves.

 Our mission is to inspire people of all ages to discover and celebrate their creativity.
 We offer Ilan-Lael for public use to allow people the opportunity to explore the world through engagement with the arts and environment.
-We do this by preserving and perpetuating the vision and artistic legacy of James and Anne Hubbell, sharing their inspiring and unique home with the public, and acting as a catalyst for people of all ages and cultures to realize the gifts of art and nature, and to participate in building a more sustainable and beautiful community.
+We do this by preserving and perpetuating the vision and artistic legacy of James and Anne Hubbell, sharing their inspiring and unique home with the public, and acting as a catalyst for people of all ages and cultures to realize the gifts of art and nature, and to participate in building a more humane, sustainable and beautiful community.